george-hawkins/arf-drone/docs/final-assembly.md

 I just used a ??? metal plate (have a look in Migros and see what it's called and get it's dimensions) on top of a piece of cardboard (for a bit of padding between the metal plate and the Pixhawk) so that the clamps didn't press down directly on the fairly flimsy case of the Pixhawk.

+**Update:** the clamping was pointless, according to the [instructions](https://github.com/george-hawkins/vhb-tape/blob/master/5952F.png) on the packaging you just need to apply pressure for 10 seconds.
+That and cleaning the surface with isopropyl alcohol seem to be the important things.

+> Instructions for use:
+>
+> 1. The surfaces to be bonded must be solid, clean, dry and free from grease and dust.
+Do not clean surfaces with oily or silicon based household cleaners but use isopropyl alcohol or a 50:50 mix of isopropyl alcohol and water instead.
+>
+> 2. Do not touch the adhesive.
+Apply the tape with firm pressure.
+>
+> 3. Then remove the liner from the other side, press the parts together over the whole area and apply firm pressure for 10 seconds.
+>
+> 4. Ideal temperature for application is 15 °C to 25 °C.
+>
+> Do not apply weight to the attachment until at least 24 hours after application Support the attachment for this duration of time.
+Overhead applications are not recommended.

 _24._
 <img src="assets/images/assembly/final-assembly/IMG_20170909_131942.jpg" width="512">